-The City of Seattle Channel has produced series of videos highlighting some of the strange and unusual characters in the city’s history.
+Tie-in book to a City of Seattle Channel series of videos, highlighting some of the strange and unusual characters in the city’s history.

 Another loss on Aurora (with additional stores on Rainier Ave.
 S. and in White Center) was Chubby & Tubby.
 Discount Xmas trees, jeans, discontinued items, camping and fishing gear, utilitarian household items and more.
 I read somewhere that the owners children didn’t want to take over the business so, instead of selling to to someone else, they just closed down.

-Hat ‘n’ Boots.
 It’s not actually gone.
-But it’s been moved and not yet restored.
-It’s in pretty bad shape but getting better all the time, thanks to the tireless efforts of the volunteers at www.HatnBoots.org.
-It’s been moved to Oxbow Park in Georgetown.
-The children’s playground has been put in, but the Hat ‘n’ Boots still need some work.
-Hats off to Starbucks, Hampton Inns and the Seattle Foundation for their generous support of this restoration.
+But it’s been moved and restored at Oxbow Park in Georgetown, thanks to the tireless efforts of volunteers.
+Hats off to Starbucks, Hampton Inns,and the Seattle Foundation for their generous support of this restoration.

-Bob Murray’s Doghouse Restaurant, founded in 1934.
-A great place to get a Crab Louie with Thousand Island Dressing or Breakfast Anytime.
-Dickie Dickerson at the Fabulous Werlitzer Organ for your evening entertainment.
-The waitresses were all Union.
-The Liver ‘n’ Onions was the house special.
+Bob Murray’s Dog House Restaurant, founded in 1934.
+A great place to get a crab louie with Thousand Island dressing or breakfast anytime.
+Dickie Dickerson at the fabulous Wurlitzer organ for your evening entertainment.
+The waitresses were all union.
+The liver and onions was the house special.
 We actually had our wedding rehearsal dinner there.

 All Roads Lead to the Dog House!

-Grandma’s Cookies sign loomed over Lake Union on top of the factory, and we loved how the red sing glittered over the lake.
+The Grandma’s Cookies sign loomed over Lake Union on top of the factory, and we loved how the red sign glittered over the lake.
 Old-timers will also remember Sunny Jim smiling at us from 6th Ave.
-South and the cows in front of the Dairygold Dairy building on Rainier Avenue South as perfect examples of period advertising signage, now long-gone.
+South and the cows in front of the Darigold Dairy building on Rainier Avenue South as perfect examples of period advertising signage, now long-gone.

 East of the waterfront, up on South Jackson Street, past the International District and at the base of a steep hill in the Central area, looms a giant red Wonder Bread sign.
 A lonely piece of Americana, the neon sign is perched atop a shuttered bakery in a neighborhood of boarded-up stores and has become a lightening rod for controversy in this Seattle Central Area neighborhood.

-New York TImes Story on the Wonder Bread Sign
+New York Times Story on the Wonder Bread Sign by Sarah Kershaw

-Seattle has it share of the odd and unusual, the esoteric.
+Seattle has its share of the odd and unusual, the esoteric.
 Visit Don Glover’s Esoteric Seattle page and explore some of the strange, fun, bizarre, and different locales in the Seattle area.

 This elephant has been located at this location in the 8800 block of Aurora Ave.
 N., since 1964, when it was moved from the building next door.

-Now, the building is for sale and is being offered as a “development site”.
-What’s to happen the elephant?
-It would be a shame to lose another icon of old Seattle.
-No, it’s not in the same league as Twin Tee-Pee’s, but it’s still pretty cool, and we’d miss it as we drove down Aurora, which is looking more and more like Anywhere, USA.
+Now, it advertises the Aurora Rents hardware shop instead of flowers.
+No, it’s not in the same league as Twin Teepees, but it’s still pretty cool, and we’d miss it as we drove down Aurora, which is looking more and more like Anywhere, USA.

 If you are you interested in historic preservation, there are several local organizations that offer education, resources, classes and tours.